-Our physicians are often the first in the world to research new stroke treatments through clinical trials, allowing our patients access to the most leading-edge stroke treatments and prevention techniques available.
+Our physicians are often the first in the world to research new stroke treatments through clinical trials, giving our patients access to advanced stroke care that includes leading-edge treatments and prevention techniques.

 Excellence in Stroke Patient Care